NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 When FP8 quantization is activated, the attention can be further accelerated by enabling FP8 Context FMHA (`use_fp8_context_fmha = enable`).

+FP8 Paged Context FMHA is also supported with the fp8 quantization workflow.
+You need to specify `use_fp8_context_fmha = enable` and `use_paged_context_fmha = enable` at the same time.

 Please be aware that this is an experimental feature only supported on Hopper.
-If you notice a significant decrease in accuracy, it is recommended to disable it..
+If you notice a significant decrease in accuracy, it is recommended to disable it.

 ### Generation Phase

-The generation phase is implemented using a single kernel, called the masked multihead attention in TensorRT-LLM.
-That kernel is able to apply pre-processing on the Q, K and V elements on-the-fly: Add the QKV bias, apply RoPE, do dequantization/quantization.
+The generation phase is implemented using a single kernel called the masked multi-head attention in TensorRT-LLM.
+That kernel is able to apply pre-processing on the Q, K, and V elements on-the-fly: adds the QKV bias, applies RoPE, and performs dequantization and quantization.
 TensorRT-LLM will continue to add (or enable) additional features in future releases.
-For example, enable the support for ALiBi or IA3.
+For example, enable the support for IA3.

 _The masked MHA kernel has a special version that distributes the work across multiple CUDA thread-blocks on the GPU for cases where the GPU occupancy is